 Art League of Hilton Head Gallery, at the Arts Center of Coastal Carolina, 14 Shelter Cove Lane, Hilton Head Island.
-Oct.
-3 - Nov.
+Through Nov.
 3 -"Tangled Up in Hues," featuring abstract mixed media works by Pat McGreevey.
-A reception will be held on Oct.
-11. from 5-7pm and a demo will be offered on Oct.
-13, from 11am-noon.
 McGreevey's work, characterized by vibrant color combinations, contrasting shapes, and deep dimensions, depicts the world through a lovingly fragmented lens that conveys sheer energy and emotion.
+Nov.
+14 - Dec.
+30 - "Holiday Gallery of Gifts," featuring handmade gift items, jewelry and artwork for sale by local artists.
+A reception will be helld on Nov.
+15, from 5-7pm.
+A festive tradition continues this holiday season as Art League Gallery is transformed into a Gallery of Gifts, featuring one-of-a-kind decor and gift items handmade by local artists.
+Shoppers can shop for works of art - paintings, photography, pottery, or mixed media - artistic stocking stuffers, jewelry, and unique ornaments and holiday decor.
 Ongoing - Featuring works by members of the Art League of Hilton Head.
 Hours: Mon.-Sat., 10am-4pm.
 Contact: 843/681-5060 or at (www.artleaguehhi.org).